-Of course your loved ones come first, but if you'd like to also include a charitable gift in your will you'll need to know the full name of that charity and their registered charity number (which you can find via the Charities Services website at https://charities.govt.nz/).
+Of course your loved ones come first, but if you'd like to also include a charitable gift in your will you'll need to know the full name of that charity and their registered charity number.

 Remember to talk to your family and friends about your choice, so they don't get any surprises and can ensure that your wishes are carried out.